RabbitSnore/CLIMR/README.md

 # Technical Information

 The CLIMR project analysis code was built using R 4.1.3.
-The packages required for the project are listed below with the version number with which the code has been tested.
+The packages required for the project with information about the version with which the code has been tested is available in the file `/data/meta/climr_version-info.csv`.
+A brief overview of the most central required packages is provided below.

 If you are attempting to reproduce the analyses and encountering errors, some issues may be resolved by updating R and/or the required packages.
 For